thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

     &self,
     key: &QueryKey
   ) -> Option<Vec<QueryKey>>;

+  fn clear_dependencies(
+    &self,
+    key: &QueryKey
+  );
 }
 ```

-We can add a dependency between queries, and we can ask for all the dependencies of a query.
+We can add a dependency between queries.
+We can ask for all the dependencies of a query.
+We can clear out all the dependencies of a query.
+A fitting trifecta.

 A single function employs all our query context: `query`.
 This function implements our red-green algorithm and handles all three of our query engine's responsibilities.